drftpd-ng/drftpd/README.md

 Check generated runtime directory

 #### Master
-- Generate key
-- Copy .dist to .conf files and configure
+- Copy .dist files to .conf only if you change the settings
-- Run `master.sh` or `master.bat`
+- Run `./master.sh` for Linux or `master.bat` for Windows
 - Connect to `127.0.0.1:2121` with `drftpd:drftpd`

 #### Slave
-- Copy key from Master
-- Copy .dist to .conf files and configure
+- Copy .dist files to .conf only if you change the settings
-- Run `slave.sh` or `slave.bat'
+- Run `./slave.sh` for Linux or `slave.bat` for Windows

 ## Documentation
 You can find the documention online at: https://github.com/drftpd-ng/drftpd/wiki